-And if you haven’t played it before, check out our original review here and then go pick up this game and enjoy it.
+And if you haven’t played it before, check out our original review here, and then go pick up this game and enjoy it.
 If you’re a SHMUP fan, you’re going to love it.

 So what exactly has changed?

 As mentioned, this update is mainly some balancing tweaks as well as the addition of cosmetic changes.
 Those changes include an updated ship selection screen, which I feel is a pretty decent upgrade.
 And while it may not seem like a big deal if you never played the original version, the entire game has been upgraded.
 And I mean everything!
 From the enemies, your ship, weapon effects, everything.
-It’s all been given an overhaul and it looks fantastic.
+It’s all been given an overhaul, and it looks fantastic.
 It’s like you upgraded from a 16-bit title to a 32-bit game.
-And while this isn’t directly apparently when starting the game, the second you start playing, you’ll see the major changes that have taken place.
+And while this isn’t directly apparent when starting the game, the second you start playing, you’ll see the major changes that have taken place.

 Previously the ships were laid out in a circle, which was a pain to navigate and didn’t give you much useful information about the ship you were choosing.
-Now the ships are laid out in a more fleshed out manner, as well as each ship giving off a display of their weapons that can be fired, information about the pilot that you’ll be controlling, as well as the ships characteristics and hyper weapon info.
+Now the ships are laid out in a more fleshed out manner, as well as each ship giving off a display of their weapons that can be fired, information about the pilot that you’ll be controlling, as well as the ship’s characteristics and hyper weapon info.
 Now you’re given an advantage with the ship selection and not just going off of “oh, this ship is cooling looking, I’m going to pick this one.”

 To sum it up, my original opinion of Super Galaxy Squadron hasn’t changed at all.
 I still think that while it’s a bit short, it’s definitely a fun SHMUP title that deserves a look at.
 However with the addition upgrades to the updated title, it just pushes Super Galaxy Squadron further up on the must have game list.